 Last week Twitter released @Anywhere, a system for more easily integrating Twitters features into your website.
 I'm a bit of a fan of Twitter so decided I wanted to add it to Binary Moon, and on Saturday I released the first version.

-My Twitter @Anywhere Hovercard in WordPress Comments
+My Twitter @Anywhere Hovercard on WordPress

 The first place I saw this functionality was on Webmaster Source, so I asked Matt if he would share his code with me - and very kindly he said yes.
 I then integrated the functionality into my WordPress theme, Elemental, refining the code - making it more sturdy and foolproof.
 Below is a tutorial showing what I did.